Open-Data-Product-Initiative/v2.0/source/includes/_dataops.md

 DataOps is a process whereby a data product pipeline deployment method is defined.
 Usually the deployment script contains the logic of the individual steps as well as the code chaining the steps together.

-DataOps Object's purpose is enabling building, deploying, and running the data product’s code, and storing and giving access to data and metadata.
+DataOps **OBJECT** enables building, deploying, and running the data product’s code, and storing and giving access to data and metadata.
 This priciple has been adopted from the [Data Mesh](https://towardsdatascience.com/what-is-a-data-mesh-and-how-not-to-mesh-it-up-210710bb41e0).

 > Example of DataOps component usage: